-Total pension liability for each defined benefit pension plan was calculated using the discount rate of 6.75%.
+Total pension liability for the Plan was calculated using the discount rate of 6.75 percent.
 The projection of cash flows used to determine the discount rate assumed the contributions from employers and where applicable from the members, would at the minimum be made at the actuarially determined required rates computed in accordance with the current funding policy adopted by the INPRS Board, and contributions required by the State (the non-employer contributing entity) would be made as stipulated by State statute.
-Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (6.75%).
-Based on those assumptions, each defined benefit pension plan's fiduciary net position were projected to be available to make all projected future benefit payments of current plan members; therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefits to determine the total pension liability for each plan.
+Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (6.75 percent).
+Based on those assumptions, the Plan's fiduciary net position were projected to be available to make all projected future benefit payments of current Plan members; therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefits to determine the total pension liability for the Plan.

-Net pension liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the net pension liability of each defined benefit pension plan calculated using the discount rate of 6.75%, as well as what each plan's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (5.75%), or one percentage point higher (7.75%) than the current rate:
+Net pension liability is sensitive to changes in the discount rate, and to illustrate the potential impact the following table presents the net pension liability of the Plan calculated using the discount rate of 6.75 percent, as well as what the Plan's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (5.75 percent), or one percentage point higher (7.75 percent) than the current rate:

 1% Decrease Current Discount 1% Increase

 (5.75%) Rate (6.75%) (7.75%)

-\$6,752,256 \$4,577,535 \$2,722,119
+\$7,569,028 \$5,270,042 \$3,359,237